 The Frontier Market Scouts 12-day certificate training in social enterprise management and impact investing is offered in January and May/June each year.
 The training covers designing a business model, introduction to social enterprise and impact investing, scaling high-impact social enterprises, and social enterprise management and due-diligence.

 2) What is the difference in the application processes?

 Application standards are approximately the same.
 All programs seek students who have at least a 3.5 cumulative GPA at the Institute.

-DPMI Plus participants should apply online in the semester preceeding their prior to their desired internship start date.
+DPMI Plus participants should apply online a minimum three months prior to their desired start date.
 Dr. Levinger and Carolyn Meyer review all applications.

-Frontier Market Scout students should apply by October 1 (early review) or November 1 (regular admission) for the January training and February-July field program.
-Scouts interested in the summer training and February-December field program should apply by March 1 (early review) and April 1 (regular review).
+Frontier Market Scout students should apply by August 8 (early review) or September 5 (regular admission) for January and February trainings and subsequent 2-12 month field program.
+Scouts interested in the summer training and February-December field program should apply by February 7 (early review) and March 7 (regular review).

 3) Which faculty member would be most suited to supervise my field research?